k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 prometheus-demo-kube-prometheus-stack-prometheus-0     2/2     Running     1          7m17s
 ```

 Backup and restore operations are enabled by default.
-In the example YAML, `bucketName` corresponds to the name of the S3 bucket: `K8ssanda-bucket-dev`.
 The `bucketSecret` corresponds to the secret credentials.

 `kubectl get cassdc dc1 -o yaml`